markstringer-dti/markstringer-dti.github.io/dti.md

-In my head, I always imagine the job of getting working software out in the world, on a working environment, like trying to escape from a prison camp!
+In my head, I always imagine the job of getting working software out in the world, on a working environment, like trying to escape from a prison camp.
 There's only one way to find out what all the traps are that are out there in no man's land, and that's to try to set them off.

 OK, I'm mixing metaphors.
 Let's stick with the man behind a tree for a